transloadit/uppy-server/README.md

 ```

 ### Run as standalone server
-Please ensure that the required env varaibles are set before runnning/using uppy-server as a standalone server.
+Please ensure that the required env variables are set before runnning/using uppy-server as a standalone server.
 [See](https://uppy.io/docs/server/#Configure-Standalone).

 ```bash
 $ uppy-server